 - The yellow flowers found throughout Undertale are thought to be gorse (furze), which bloom nearly all year round.
 They are also are sticky and used in salads and teas, traits mentioned in Undertale.
 Gorse is also a component in alternative medicine to restore hope and determination to those fallen into despair and hopelessness.
 An aid to regaining willpower and faith in times of strife.
 Gorse belonged to the fae folk and was associated with the sun.
+In flower language/symbolism, gorse represents renewal, light, protection and hope.

 - Chara means "darling, beloved, loved one" (Latin cārus), "joy" (Greek), and "Friend" (Irish).
 Chara is also the name of a star (Beta Canum Venaticorum) in the constellation Canes Venatici, that represents hunting dogs.
 It is the second-brightest star in the constellation.
 Along with the brighter star Cor Caroli, the pair form the "southern dog" in this constellation.